johnstontrav/klairejohnston-hugo-cms/site/content/_index.md

       one girl's search for the truest version of herself.
 Artful and confronting, Klaire uses the familiarity of the everyday to expose deeper, universal truths.
-  - image: /img/paperfactory.jpg
-    text: >
-      'Paper Factory' is one story told in fourteen poems.
-This tiny read is the perfect introduction to Klaire's writing style.
-It's recommended you devour this over a cup of coffee or with a cheeky glass of wine.
   - image: /img/wordsforsnow.png
     text: >-
       It's hypothesised that the Eskimo have over fifty different words for